 Get a Precision Second Opinion now!

 43-year-old Katherine had been diagnosed with non-small cell lung cancer (NSCLC) and offered standard chemotherapy.
-CTOAM’s cancer specialists recommended that she get tested for EGFR mutations.
+CTOAM’s Cancer Care Research and Advocacy Specialists recommended that she get tested for EGFR mutations.
 A biopsy test revealed that Katherine had EGFR positive NSCLC.
 (This biopsy was provided to her by her public medical system oncologist.)

 Based on this data, her public medical system oncologist had tried her on the first generation EGFR inhibitor Tarceva.
 Unfortunately, Katherine stopped responding to this drug after eight months.